gedrutten/Portfolio/content/3644QCA/Day5.md

     </div>
 </div>

 This is one thing that was quite amazing on the trains - the billboards in the tunnels were electronic.
 But rather than display a static image, the images kept up with the train so you saw a "static" advertising animation on the wall even though you were moving.
 There must be some sort of speed sensors in place to figure out how fast to scroll the LED's since the wall that the LED's are on and the train with the people that will see the ad are different physical entities.
-Thats some pretty wild tech!
+That's some pretty wild tech!

 The picture on the right is what seems to be an electronic umbrella rental machine.
-You can see the hooked handles protruding from most all but one of the bays.
+You can see the hooked handles protruding from all but one of the bays.

 Later in the evening, I tried to Google the significance of beards in Chinese culture to try to figure out why it was so interesting to them - I didn't really get an answer.